 As well as being the Department of Defense’s premiere military installation of the West Coast, JBLM contains the largest remaining areas of historic glacial outwash prairies.
 Out of all of the glacial outwash prairie that previously existed there is only 5% remaining and of that, JBLM is home to ~95%.
 Along with this JBLM also has Garry oak (also known as Oregon White oak) woodlands which are Washington’s only native oaks, Ponderosa pine savannahs which are more commonly found east of the Cascade Mountains, and many wetlands some of which are kettle wetlands which were formed by receding glaciers.
 Each of these habitats are rare in western Washington and provide a very distinct ecosystem that contributes to wildlife diversity.

 Due to JBLM being home to such rare habitats, a lot of what the JBLM Fish and Wildlife Program does is habitat restoration in order to maintain and improve these existing rare habitat areas as well as working to expand them.
-Habitat restoration on JBLM is primarily accomplished through techniques such as mowing, herbicide, prescribed fire (put link here for prescribed fire page), thinning, plugging (planting small native plant starts), and seeding.
+Habitat restoration on JBLM is primarily accomplished through techniques such as mowing, herbicide, prescribed fire, thinning, plugging (planting small native plant starts), and seeding.

 What is a seibert stake?